Trump set to headline diminished gathering of conservatives

 Many of the party’s best-known likely candidates — from Florida Gov. Ron DeSantis to former Vice President Mike Pence — are skipping the marquee event kicking off Wednesday as the group grapples with controversy and questions over its place in a movement that remains deeply split over its allegiance to former President Donald Trump.

 Adding to the turmoil: A lawsuit filed by an unnamed Republican campaign staffer against Matt Schlapp, chair of the American Conservative Union, which organizes the conference.
-The suit accuses Schlapp of groping him during a car ride in Georgia before the November election.
-Schlapp has denied the allegations.
+The suit accuses Schlapp of groping the staffer during a car ride in Georgia before the November election.

+Schlapp, who has denied the staffer’s account, did not address the allegations against him as CPAC programming began Thursday, but did make a nod to the notable absences.

+“There’s a lot of chatter in the media about who’s here and not here,” he said.

 Conant returned often as an aide, including when he was working for Florida Sen. Marco Rubio, a 2016 presidential candidate who was one of a long list of Republicans with a breakthrough moment on CPAC’s stage over the years.